 - Describe the barriers to effective care planning.

 Medical professionals are required to provide quality care services to the patients.
 They have to look at their medical history and accordingly have to prescribe them medicines and care.
 This helps them in improving condition of care users soon (Walther and et.al, 2017).
 Present study is based on Harold who is 83 year old man.
 He has past history of cerebral vascular accident and angina.
 Cerebrovascular accident (CVA) is the medical term which is used for cardiovascular problems such as stroke.
 It is the condition in which blood flow in the brain get stopped and due to blockage of blood person have to suffer from mental issues.
 Angina is chest pain, it is the heart disease in which caused due to reduced level of oxygen.
 In such situation blood fails to reach to heart on time and individual suffer from sever pain.
 Harold has admitted in the hospital after episode of angina.
 He is the non drinker but past medical histories show that he is suffering from hypercholesterolaemia and hypertension.
-Harold has gone through surgical treatment for Coronary artery bypass graft and two hip replacement.
+Harold has gone through surgical treatment for Coronary artery bypass graft and two hip replacements.

 Present study will discuss needs of patients.
 Furthermore, it will provide a plan for care for the user that encompasses their transition to home.
 Furthermore, study will explain potential barriers to effective planning for transition of care.